aiven/devportal/docs/products/kafka/howto/prevent-full-disks.rst

    TopicAuthorizationFailedError: [Error 29] TopicAuthorizationFailedError: mytopic

-In ensure that enough disk space is available you can take one of the following actions:
+To ensure that enough disk space is available you can take one of the following actions:

 Upgrade to a larger service plan
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~